catalyst-cloud/catalystcloud-docs/source/billing.rst

 Get billing information based on the prefix of customer
 -------------------------------------------------------

-Source an openrc file with your credentials to access the Catalyst Cloud, as described at http://docs.catalystcloud.io/getting-started/cli.html#source-an-openstack-rc-file.
+Source an openrc file with your credentials to access the Sky TV, as described at http://docs.catalystcloud.io/getting-started/cli.html#source-an-openstack-rc-file.